 Basic, foundational training available at no cost via University of British Columbia.
-To request comprehensive training, go to The Mental Health Collaborative, scroll to the Contact section at the bottom of the page and enter your information to be contacted about the training that's right for you.
+To request comprehensive training and an adapted US version, go to The Mental Health Collaborative, scroll to the Contact section at the bottom of the page and enter your information to be contacted about the training that's right for you.

 Mental Health Literacy Component Inventory

 Understanding how to foster and maintain positive mental health: ADDRESSED

 Understanding mental health disorders and their treatments: ADDRESSED

 Understanding how to seek help effectively: ADDRESSED

 Learning Standard Inventory

 Based on learning standards provided by the Washington State Office of the Superintendent of Public Instruction.